lnsomniak/full-circle/README.md

 **Backend:**
 - Python (FastAPI)
+- Spotify Web API
+- Spotipy API for ease of access
-- Spotify Web API for data collection
+- Last.FM API for genre trend for further data collection
 - scikit-learn for ML models
-- PostgreSQL for data storage
+- SQLite for data storage
+- CronTab for automatation
 - Redis for caching (maybe, if needed)

 **Frontend:**